innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 This topic is often and surprisingly neglected.
 Like many ([17](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations-ebook/dp/B09JWS32W1), [18](https://kyleake.medium.com/mckinsey-report-on-developer-velocity-how-software-excellence-fuels-business-performance-cf566634d203), [19](https://www.forrester.com/blogs/developer-experience-is-a-key-to-organizational-success/)) we consider in contrast that it is a fundamental one.  *"Companies that are best in developer experience velocity"*:

-- outperform others in the market by four to five times.
+- *outperform others in the market by four to five times*.
-- have 60% higher total shareholder returns and 20% higher operating margins than others in the market.
+- *have 60% higher total shareholder returns and 20% higher operating margins than others in the market*.
-- appear to be more innovative, scoring 55% higher on innovation than those in the bottom quartile.
+- *appear to be more innovative, scoring 55% higher on innovation than those in the bottom quartile*.
-- score higher on customer satisfaction, brand perception and talent management.
+- *score higher on customer satisfaction, brand perception and talent management*.
-- saw revenue growth almost two times faster than other software companies in the same period.
+- *saw revenue growth almost two times faster than other software companies in the same period*.
-- utilise strong developer tools for planning, development, collaboration and continuous integration and delivery
+- *utilise strong developer tools for planning, development, collaboration and continuous integration and delivery*.

-Today we have an excellent solution, *Thales Digital* **TNAP** laptops that provides a very good compromise between security and flexibility.
-Similar alternatives are being designed ny other group units.
+Today we have an excellent solution, *Thales Digital TNAP* laptops that provide a very good compromise between security and flexibility.
+Similar alternatives are being designed by other group units.
-Together with a remote, shared and containerized IDP developers will benefit from an econcost effectiveomic and effective setup.
+Together with a remote, shared and containerized IDP, developers will benefit from an cost effective environment.

-As gor GPUs, only a few need them ([10](https://www.theregister.com/2024/08/23/3090_ai_benchmark/)).
+As gor GPUs, only a few need them ([see this benchmark](https://www.theregister.com/2024/08/23/3090_ai_benchmark/)).

 ## Why AI innovation is hard

 Almost 3 out of four of our innvation tracks include or are about artificial intelligence, and with no surprise, generative AI.
-It turns out AI applications pose a set of serious and still largely unsolved issues.
-Mostly related to the difficulty to deploy and maintain them in the mid or long term.
+AI applications pose a set of serious and still largely unsolved issues.
+Mostly related to the difficulty to deploy and maintain them in production for the mid or long term.

 ### Maturity of MLOps Practices